Sylvester Horton Rosecrans

 Sylvester Horton Rosecrans (February 5, 1827 – October 21, 1878) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Columbus in Ohio from 1868 until his death in 1878.
 He previously served as an auxiliary bishop of the Archdiocese of Cincinnati in Ohio from 1862 to 1868.

 Biography

 Early life

-Sylvester Rosecrans was born on February 5, 1827, in Homer, Ohio, to Crandell and Jane (née Hopkins) Rosecrans, the youngest of four sons.
+Sylvester Rosecrans was born on February 5, 1827, in Homer, Ohio, to Crandell and Jemima (née Hopkins) Rosecrans, the youngest of four sons.
 Crandell's family came from Amsterdam, Netherlands to Wilkes-Barre, Pennsylvania, then moved to Kingston Township, Ohio.
 Jane was the granddaughter of Stephen Hopkins, the Colonial Governor of Rhode Island, and grandniece of Esek Hopkins, the Commander-in-Chief of the Continental Navy during the American Revolutionary War.
 Sylvester Rosecrans' brother was General William Rosecrans of the Union Army, who fought in the American Civil War.